 Never ever just paste all your emails into the "bcc" of an email or, even worse! the "cc" or "To" field.
 Not only does this violate good web practices, but if will also result in many of your emails being tagged as spam by your members' email service.
-Instead, use a service such as Shamash, which will set up a list for just $50 a year, or Constant Contact.
+Instead, use a service such as Constant Contact or Mail Chimp.

 7. Seek feedback

 How can you find out what your readers want?
 ASK!
 In each issue ask the readers to send you their ideas and suggestions.